 Third Molar (Wisdom Tooth) Surgery

-What problems can impacted Wisdom teeth cause?
+What problems can impacted wisdom teeth cause?

-- Pain in the soft tissues surrounding it
+- Pain in the surrounding soft tissues.

-- By being a food trap, often times the molar in front of the wisdom tooth will also develop cavities in areas that are difficult to repair, which may lead to that molar having to be extracted as well.
+- By being a food trap, often the molar in front of the wisdom tooth will also develop cavities in areas that are difficult to repair, which may lead to that molar having to be extracted as well.